Semir-Devops/AWS-EKS-Cluster/README.md

 Ensure you are able to SSH (in whatever mathod you choose) into it as we will be using kubectl to manage our cluster.

-Follow this <a target="_blank" href="https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html">tutorial</a> by AWS to install kubectl on this Master node.
+Follow this <a href="https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html" target="_blank">tutorial</a> by AWS to install kubectl on this Master node.

 <hr/>